Charles Lucien Bonaparte: Life and career

 In 1849, he was elected to the Roman Assembly and participated in the creation of the Roman Republic.
 According to Jasper Ridley, when the Assembly convened for the first time: "When the name of Carlo Bonaparte, who was a member for Viterbo, was called, he replied to the roll-call by calling out Long live the Republic!"
 (Viva la Repubblica!).
 He participated in the defense of Rome against the 40,000 French troops sent by his cousin Louis Napoleon.
 He left Rome after the Republican army was defeated in July 1849.
 He landed at Marseilles, but was ordered to leave the country by Louis Napoleon.
 He reaffirmed his political beliefs the following year in naming Wilson's bird-of-paradise (Cicinnurus respublica) in honor of the republican idea.

 He travelled to the United Kingdom, attending the meeting of the British Association in Birmingham.
 He then visited Sir William Jardine in southern Scotland.
 Charles then began work on preparing a methodical classification of all the birds in the world, visiting museums across Europe to study the collections.
 In 1850, he was allowed to return to France and made Paris his home for the rest of his life.
 In 1854, he became director of the Jardin des Plantes.
 In 1855, he was made a foreign member of the Royal Swedish Academy of Sciences.
 He published the first volume of his Conspectus Generum Avium before his death, the second volume being edited by Hermann Schlegel.

 Bonaparte also studied amphibians and reptiles, and is the author of Vipera ursinii, commonly known as Orsini's viper.

 Bonaparte was extremely prolific and is responsible for coining Latin names for a large number of bird species.
 As of August 2019, in the online list of birds maintained by Frank Gill and David Donsker on behalf of the International Ornithological Committee (IOC), Bonaparte is credited as the authority for 165 genera, 203 species and 262 subspecies.
+He was credited with describing a rare Australian bird, Menura alberti (Albert's lyrebird), although this was based on a technicality as English ornithologist John Gould had previously described the bird but the supplement containing the description was published after Bonaparte had made reference to it.